adonisjs/v5-docs/content/guides/http/request.md

 ### Custom IP retrieval method

-If the trusted proxy settings are not enough to determine the correct IP address, you can implement your own custom `getIp` method.
+If the trusted proxy settings are insufficient to determine the correct IP address, you can implement your own custom `getIp` method.

 Open the `config/app.ts` file and define the `getIp` method as follows: